Websitechic/newprojectmaster/Instructions.md

 **Root Causes**:
 1. The endpoint checks `req.isAuthenticated()` and `req.user` but requests are being made before session is fully established
 2. Multiple hooks/components are polling this endpoint simultaneously (sidebar, use-unread-messages hook)
-3. No graceful handling when user is not yet authenticated
+3. No graceful handling when user is not authenticated
 4. The endpoint returns 400 instead of 401 for unauthenticated requests

 **Evidence from logs**: